 On Vasa, there were sculptures from Greek and Roman mythology, the Old Testament, and the Roman Empire.
 Others depicted actual or fictional persons from Swedish history, and armed warriors with suits of armour.
 But the ship was also adorned with things like lions, mermaids, angels, monsters and devils.

-Mårten Redtmer, a German and one of the seventeenth century's veritable master sculptors, made several of the most important sculptures on Vasa.
-Dutchman Johan Thesson and German Hans Clausink were two other sculptors who worked with the ship's ornamentation, together with several more assistants.
+Mårten Redtmer, a German and one of the seventeenth century's master sculptors, carved several of the most important sculptures on Vasa.
+Dutchman Johan Thesson and German Hans Clausink were two other sculptors who worked with the ship's ornamentation, together with an unknown number of assistants.

-When the sculptures and other ornamentation were completed, they would be painted.
-This took place, as did much of the work on Vasa, on the ship yard Skeppsgården in Stockholm.
+When the sculptures and other ornamentation were completed, they were painted and some parts gilded.
 From 1990 to 2002, conservator and art historian Peter Tångeberg researched how Vasa had been painted.
-Over 300 colour samples from the ship were analysed, and the results are fascinating: Vasa was a very colourful ship when she embarked on her maiden voyage in 1628.
-Most of the several hundred sculptures were painted in numerous strong colours, and some were gilded in gold leaf.
+Approximately 1200 colour samples from the ship were analysed, and the results are fascinating: Vasa was a very colourful ship when she embarked on her maiden voyage in 1628.
+The sculptures were painted in numerous strong colours, with abundant use of gold leaf.

-The part of the hull under the gunports was tarred, which gave it a red-brown tint.
-But a large part of Vasa was painted bright red: the upper parts of the ship's sides, the stern all the way at the back, and the bowsprit.
-The upper part of the gunwale was pale yellow.
-The battens and panels were often blue, yellow, or red.
+Most of the hull was tarred, which gave it a red-brown tint.
+But a large part of Vasa was painted bright red: the bulwarks, (the upper parts of the ship's sides), the transom, the quarter galleries and the sides of the beakhead.
+The railings and prominent mouldings were bright orpale yellow.

-Camouflage and melting into the background wasn't anything for Vasa.
-Instead the exact opposite applied: the ship would be impossible to miss.
-The word didn't exist in the Swedish language in the 1600s, but in a way Vasa was a gigantic billboard for Sweden and Gustav II Adolf.
+Vasa was not camouflaged to fade into the background.
+The exact opposite applied: the ship would be impossible to miss.
+The word did not exist in the Swedish language in the 1600s, but Vasa was a gigantic billboard for Sweden and Gustav II Adolf.